What happened to the job market in times of COVID-19? (based on the 2020 monthly reports by Glassdoor)

 The development of the situation in a job market will depend on the success of the anti-COVID vaccine.
 But in general, experts predict 2021 become one of the strongest years in terms of growth in the job market.
 Many industries will recover and complete all the job losses from 2020 by the end of 2021.
+As a result, unemployment rates are expected to decrease as time passes.
 At the same time, according to McKinsey, there’s a group of industries that will need five and more years to get back to the pre-pandemic stage.
 Most of them are represented by small businesses.

 The bottom line